dpbmm/Python3_Environment/README.md

     vagrant up

-The first time you do this, a virtual machine will be provisioned and launched; after the first time, the existing virtual machine will simply be launched without reprovisioning.
+The first time you do this, a virtual machine will be provisioned and launched; after the first time, the existing virtual machine will simply be launched without re-provisioning.
 On a recent MacBook Pro running OS 10.9.5, provisioning takes about two or three minutes; launching without re-provisioning takes about twenty seconds.

 ### Logging in to a running virtual machine